 \subsection{Estimating the injective norm}

-We estimate the injective norm for complex Gaussian tensors and their symmetrized counterparts using the NGD algorithm.
+We estimate the injective norm of complex Gaussian tensors and their symmetrized counterparts using our NGD algorithm.
 The asymptotic value for order \(2\) tensors is known to be \(2\sqrt{2}\) and \(2\) as \(d \rightarrow \infty\) for the non-symmetrized and symmetrized models, respectively.
-As mentioned in Section \ref{sec:r_gauss_res}, for higher order tensors, no exact asymptotic estimate is known.
+As mentioned in Section \ref{sec:r_gauss_res}, for higher-order tensors, no exact asymptotic estimate is known.
 The only thing that can be shown is that, with the normalization that we use for the variance, the injective norm converges to an \(n\)-dependent limit as \(d \rightarrow \infty\), and as \(n \rightarrow \infty\) the limit scales as \(\sqrt{n\log n}\) in the non-symmetrized case and as \(\sqrt{\log n}\) in the symmetrized case.
 This asymptotic scaling is exactly the same as for real Gaussian tensors in both the symmetrized and the non-symmetrized cases.
 It is explained how to derive such estimates on the order of magnitude of these norms in \cite{aubrun2017alice}.
 The precise computations are done in the work in progress \cite{lancien2022injective}.
-Let us just point out that it is not clear at all whether the techniques used in \cite{auffinger2013random} to get an exact asymptotic estimate for the injective norm of a real symmetric Gaussian tensor could be applied to treat at least the case of symmetric complex Gaussian tensors.\\
+We emphasize that it is not clear at all whether the techniques used in \cite{auffinger2013random} to get the exact asymptotic estimates for the injective norm of symmetrized real Gaussian tensors could be applied to treat even the case of symmetrized complex Gaussian tensors.\\